markmfredrickson/optmatch/README.md

 We prefer changes that include unit tests demonstrating the problem or showing how the new feature should be added.
 The test suite uses the [testthat](http://github.com/hadley/test_that) package to write and run tests.
+(Please ensure you have the latest version of testthat (or at least v0.11.0), as older versions stored the tests in a different directory, and may not test properly.)
 See the `tests/testthat` directory for examples.
 To run the test suite, use:

     $ make test